 GDPR and vehicle tracking

-Given the wealth of sensitive driver data they have the capacity to collect, you may have spotted the potential for vehicle tracking solutions to contravene General Data Protection Regulation (GDPR).
+Given how much sensitive driver data they are able to collect, you may have spotted the potential for vehicle tracking solutions to contravene General Data Protection Regulation (GDPR).

 According to Lawgistics, which provides legal solutions for the motor trade, the information produced by a vehicle tracking device would be defined as personal data under GDPR, because it relates to a person who can be directly or indirectly identified.